TAI/AgustaWestland T129 ATAK: Potential operators

+Bangladesh

+According to Türkiye Today, a US$600-million deal was approved in January 2026.

 Brazil

 In September 2018, Brazil showed interest in acquiring the T129 with army officials visiting Turkey.
 In March 2019, ten Brazilian Army pilots received certificates for completing T129 test flights at Forte Ricardo Kirk, Taubaté.

 Iraq

 In an Iraqi TV broadcast, the Iraqi defense minister announced in August 2021 that Iraq will acquire 12 T129 ATAK helicopters.

 Pakistan

 In 2017, Pakistan indicated that it was interested in possibly purchasing the T129 for the Pakistan Army Aviation Corps (PAAC), as a replacement to their ageing Bell AH-1F Cobra gunships; the PAAC had extensively tested the T129 and the Z-10ME in 2016.

 In May 2018, Turkey's ruling Justice and Development Party (AK Parti) announced that Pakistan is purchasing 30 T129s for US$1.5 billion, which Turkish Aerospace Industries (TAI) confirmed in July.
 However, Pakistan's T129 purchase has been politically complicated; the United States Department of Defense (DoD) refused to issue the export license for the LHTEC T800-4A engines that power the gunships owing to diplomatic issues between the United States and Turkey.
 In 2020, Pakistan granted a one-year extension to TAI so that the latter could persuade the DoD to issue the required export license; TAI also approached its sister company, Tusaş Engine Industries, to develop an indigenous engine for the T129 as a possible replacement for the T800-4A.
 TAI also hired a U.S-based lobbying firm, Capitol Counsel, to promote the issue to U.S. lawmakers.
 In 2021, Pakistan granted a six-month extension to TAI in a further bid to resolve the issue.

 In January 2022, multiple reports of Pakistan cancelling the T129 deal in favor of the Z-10ME emerged.
 However, the Pakistani military's public relations wing - the Inter-Services Public Relations (ISPR), denied the reports, stating that the deal had not been terminated.
+As of 2024 the deal remains uncertain as Pakistan is moving towards the Chinese Changhe Z-10 attack helicopter.